erisantiagodev/IMDbWebScraper/README.md

 # IDMbWebScraper

 This app uses IMDB's REST API to retrieve the plot of a tv show or movie, as well as the main cast.
-It also scrapes the web for movie theathers nearby and top rated movies.
+It also scrapes the web for movie theaters in the location you search and returns top rated movies.

 ## Examples